Dima-369/macOS-Menu-Countdown/README.md

 ## Installation

-The application requires `ffplay` to be installed.
+The application requires `ffplay` to be installed which can be installed by `brew install ffmpeg`.
 Once the timer is finished, an audo file named `you-can-heal.mp3` in the same directory as the application is played.

 `go get github.com/Gira-X/macos-menu-countdown`

-This builds the application in `GOBIN` named `macos-menu-countdown` which is really not a nice name, so feel free to rename it to `countdown` or something like `tim` (I personally use this short version).
+This builds the application in `$GOBIN` named `macos-menu-countdown` which is really not a nice name, so feel free to rename it to `countdown` or `tim` (which I use personally).

 ## Usage